Shafqat Ali Khan: Awards and recognition

-In his message, Shafqat thanks to his fans and said that he has displayed the country's soft image and message of peace in the world through his music.
+In his message, Shafqat thanked his fans and said that through his music he had displayed the country's soft image and message of peace in the world.

 Career

-Besides performing in the United States, India, Pakistan and Bangladesh, Shafqat Ali Khan has performed concerts throughout Europe and in the United States and Canada.
+Besides performing in the United States, India, Pakistan and Bangladesh, Ustad Shafqat Ali Khan has performed concerts throughout Europe and in Canada.
 His recording labels are His Master's Voice, EMI (India), EMI (Pakistan), WaterLily Acoustics (USA), MegaSound (India) and Folk Heritage (Pakistan).

-Shafqat Ali Khan's performances at the Smithsonian Institution in the United States in 1988 and 1996 helped him establish himself as an important Hindustani classical music performer.
+Ustad Shafqat Ali Khan's performances at the Smithsonian Institution in the United States in 1988 and 1996 helped him establish himself as an important Hindustani classical music performer.
 According to a major newspaper of Pakistan, he has a 'magnetic stage presence and is known for his mastery of rhythm and ability to connect with audiences".

-Shafqat Ali Khan feels that since classical music is not commercial, all classical singers and other persons related to classical music cannot earn enough to make a decent living for themselves.
+Ustad Shafqat Ali Khan feels that since classical music is not commercial, all classical singers and other persons related to classical music cannot earn enough to make a decent living for themselves.
 So they should be given additional monthly support income by the Pakistani government.

-Shafqat ali khan has many students all over India and Pakistan.
+Ustad Shafqat Ali Khan has many students all over India and Pakistan.
 He has two sons, Faizan Ali Khan and Nadir Ali Khan, they are singing with their father in concerts these days.